openid/authzen/authorization-api-1_0.md

 A Principal is a JSON ({{RFC8259}}) object that has the following fields:

 id:
 : REQUIRED.
-A field, whose value is of type `string`, which uniquely identifies the user.
+A field, whose value is of type `string`, which uniquely identifies the user within the scope of a PEP.
 This identifier could be an email address, or it might be an internal identifier such as a UUID or employee ID.

 ipAddress:
 : OPTIONAL.
 A field, whose value is of type `string`, which is a {{RFC4001}} text representation of the IP Address